kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 bogged down.
 -->

-Based on how the retention policy is configured for finished Workloads there are multiple user stories being proposed below.
+Based on how the retention policy is configured for finished Workloads, several user stories are proposed below.

 #### Story 0 - Retention policy for finished Workloads is misconfigured

-If the finished Workloads policy is not configured correctly (provided value is not a valid time.Duration) kueue will crash during config parsing.
+If the finished Workloads policy is not configured correctly (the provided value is not a valid time.Duration), kueue will fail to start during configuration parsing.

 #### Story 1 - Retention policy for finished Workloads is not configured (default)

 **This story ensures backward compatibility.**

-If the object retention policy section is not configured or finished Workloads retention is either not configured or set to null Workload objects won't be deleted by kueue.
+If the object retention policy section is not configured, or finished Workloads retention is either not configured or set to `null`, Workload objects will not be deleted by kueue.

 #### Story 2 - Retention policy for finished Workloads is configured and set to a value > 0s

-If the object retention policy is configured to a value > 0s finished Workload retention policy will be evaluated against every completed Workload.
-The flow is follow:
+If the object retention policy is configured to a value greater than 0 seconds, the finished Workload retention policy will be evaluated against every completed Workload.
+The flow is as follows:

-1. During kueue's initial run of the reconciliation loop all previously finished Workloads will be evaluated against the Workload retention policy and they'll be either deleted immediately if they are already expired or they'll be requeued for reconciliation after their retention period has expired.
+1. During kueue's initial reconciliation loop, all previously finished Workloads will be evaluated against the Workload retention policy.
+They will either be deleted immediately if they are already expired or requeued for reconciliation after their retention period has expired.

-2. During following runs of the reconciliation loop each Workload will be evaluated using the same approach as in 1. but during the subsequent run of the reconciliation loop after they were declared finished and based on the evaluation result against the retention policy they'll be either requeued for later reconciliation or deleted.
+2. During subsequent reconciliation loops, each Workload will be evaluated using the same approach as in step 1.
+However, the evaluation will occur during the next reconciliation loop after the Workload was declared finished.
+Based on the evaluation result against the retention policy, the Workload will either be requeued for later reconciliation or deleted.

 #### Story 3 - Retention policy for finished Workloads is configured and set to 0s

-When the object retention policy is set to 0s finished workloads will be deleted during the first run of the reconciliation loop after they were declared finished.
+When the object retention policy is set to 0 seconds, finished Workloads will be deleted immediately during the first reconciliation loop after they are declared finished.

-### Notes/Constraints/Caveats (Optional)
+### Notes/Constraints/Caveats

 <!--
 What are the caveats to the proposal?